lightning/bolts/02-peer-protocol.md

     - SHOULD fail the channel.
   - if sending node sets `cltv_expiry` to greater or equal to 500000000:
     - SHOULD fail the channel.
-  - for channels with `chain_hash` identifying the Bitcoin blockchain, if the four most significant bytes of `amount_msat` are not 0:
+  - for channels with `chain_hash` identifying the Bitcoin blockchain, if the seven most significant nibbles of `amount_msat` are not 0:
     - MUST fail the channel.
   - MUST allow multiple HTLCs with the same `payment_hash`.
   - if the sender did not previously acknowledge the commitment of that HTLC: